Nitrogen-vacancy centre in lonsdaleite: a novel nanoscale sensor?

 \section{Computational Details}

 To study these systems in detail and to determine whether any of configurations is more thermodynamically stable, we require an appropriate first principles method.
-Similar works in the literature adopt simple electronic calculations for identification or characterisation, such as Tran and co-workers\cite{qefhbnm} who looked at boron nitride monolayers, or by Alkauskas and co-workers\cite{fpcolslsfdis} on gallium nitride and zinc oxide defects.
+Similar works in the literature adopt simple electronic calculations for identification or characterisation, such as Tran \textit{et al.}\cite{qefhbnm} who looked at boron nitride monolayers, or by Alkauskas \textit{et al.}\cite{fpcolslsfdis} on gallium nitride and zinc oxide defects.
 Importantly, the latter work incorporates important vibrational contributions to the photoluminescence lineshape, however is only accurate in cases where initial and final states are of different symmetry\cite{dftbthkt}.

-Study of the lonsdaleite NV defect was carried out using a similar methodology to Karim and co-workers\cite{aaiesspbfcocc,baipoNV+id}, in which cubic diamond nanocrystals containing NV$^+$ and NV$^-$ centres were defined in a purely quantum chemical nature to show quantum emission in both species.
+Study of the lonsdaleite NV defect was carried out using a similar methodology to Karim \textit{et al.}\cite{aaiesspbfcocc,baipoNV+id}, in which cubic diamond nanocrystals containing NV$^+$ and NV$^-$ centres were defined in a purely quantum chemical nature to show quantum emission in both species.
 This methodology was recently employed on the NVN centre in diamond\cite{tnvncc} yielding very positive results.
 Here, an \textit{ab initio} model of an atomic lonsdaleite nanocrystal is generated to probe the chemical conformation of 3 species: the AB defect, and both AA defects.
 For each defect, a lonsdaleite nanocrystal is designed such that the defect is at its centre (see ESI for further details).
 We ensure that there are at least 2 carbon rings in the same plane as the NV defect, and 1 plane above and below.
 This means the typical "in-plane" lonsdaleite structure has less atoms than that of the "cross-plane" species.
 The largest crystal has 220 carbons in it, and can therefore be likened to simulations within the cluster regime\cite{sqditcr}.
 With such a (relatively) small crystal design, one could argue that surface effects would interfere with important NV physical properties, however the system size remains a rigid computational constraint in any \textit{ab initio} model.
 However, steps can be taken to minimise these artefacts.